microsoft/MixedReality-SpectatorView/SpectatorView.Architecture.md

 ## Application Flow

 ### Pre-compilation
-1) All of the assets in the unity project are assigned unique identifiers.
-This allows content in the user's application scene to be recreated/updated/destroyed dynamically in the spectator's application scene.
-This is done through calling [Spectator View -> Update All Asset Caches](Scripts/Editor/StateSynchronizationMenuItems.cs) in the Unity toolbar.

-2) The main user's ip address as well as a network port are hardcoded in the application.
+1) The main user's ip address as well as a network port are hardcoded in the application.
 This ip address allows spectator devices to connect to the user device.
 Hardcoding ip addresses and port numbers has limitations (The same compiled application cannot currently be used for different user devices).
 Long term, this matchmaking process will be replaced with a more robust solution.

 ### In application
 1) First, the user's device starts listening for network connections on the specified network port.
 Spectator devices then connect to the user's device using the user ip address and the same network port.
 This is facilitated through the [TCPConnectionManager](../Socketer/Scripts/TCPConnectionManager.cs).